essingen123/essingen123/README.md

-<h1 align="center">👋 Welcome to Kilian's World</h1>
+<h1 align="center">👋 Welcome </h1>
-<h3 align="center">Aspiring in Code & Innovation for secure ethical AI</h3>
+<h3 align="center">Innocation in the aspiration for ethically secure revenue driven AI</h3>

-<p align="left">Kilian, renowned for his expertise in relational databases, functional programming, and interface design, stands at the forefront of human-machine interaction.
-His work, deeply rooted in ethical principles, aims to create meaningful and sustainable AI-driven solutions.</p>
+<p align="left">Kilian, renowned for his expertise in data processing, functional coding and interactive AI stands at the forefront of human-machine interaction.
+His work, aspired to be deeply rooted in ethical principles, is driven to create meaningful and sustainable AI-driven solutions.</p>

 <p align="left">
   <a href="https://twitter.com/k_swe" target="blank">